 Precious metals such as gold, silver, platinum, and palladium can be purchased and easily held with Uphold.
 You can also trade for immediate liquidity in 27 national currencies with 0% custody fees.

-If we are in the US, we can access fractional shares of the exchanges so you can buy shares of major companies for as little as $1.
-In addition, Uphold will pay declared dividends, thus receiving a proportionate share of the dividends in exchange for our investment.
+In the US, you can access fractional shares of the exchanges so you can buy shares of major companies for as little as $1.
+In addition, Uphold will pay declared dividends, thus receiving a proportionate share of the dividends in exchange for your investment.

-We will be able to pay with cryptocurrencies, metals, and coins while using our Uphold debit card.
+We are able to pay with cryptocurrencies, metals, and coins while using our Uphold debit card.
 This card is accepted at more than 50 million merchants and ATMs worldwide, with no foreign transaction fees.

 The security offered to their customers

-Uphold’s main goal is to safeguard our money and personal information.
+Uphold’s main goal is to safeguard your money and personal information.
 As a result, the systems adhere to the strictest security requirements throughout the platform.
-To keep our data safe and secure different processes are carried out:
+To keep your data safe and secure different processes are carried out:

 To make transactions, it is basic that we verify our identity, and for this, the company has password limitations and email verification in case they find something suspicious.
 They will also send us emails when unusual activity is detected.

-Using these free app services, they will offer us a unique security key linked to our Uphold account.
+Using these free app services, they offer a unique security key linked to your Uphold account.
 The application will generate a verification code every 30 seconds, which will be needed for certain activities such as withdrawals or completing transactions.